 All bed clothes should be removed and washed.
 The whole area where infestation is seen will need to be vacuumed and thoroughly cleaned.
 All clothes from affected areas will need to be removed and washed and not just moved to other rooms where they can spread the infestation.

-How I Will Carry out Treatment for Bed Bugs?
+How We Will Carry out Treatment for Bed Bugs?

 What do You Do After Treatment?

 Once treatment has been completed do not let your pets walk on the treated areas until the chemicals have completely dried.
-Do not vacuum the carpets or curtains for at least two weeks after treatment has taken place and walls, bed frames or other furniture or surfaces must not be washed for at least two months.
+Do not vacuum the carpets or curtains for at least two weeks after treatment has taken place.
 All bedding must be washed on a hot wash and tumble dried at the highest temperature for at least 20 minutes before being put back onto beds.